top of page

 How Do Field Boundaries Shape Natural Pest Control?

 New project funded paper reveals that local habitat type and prey availability drive predatory beetle communities even in landscapes rich in semi-natural habitat...
-Ground beetles (carabids) and rove beetles (staphylinids) are among the most important natural pest control agents in European arable farming, preying on pollen beetle larvae and other crop pests.
-But what determines where these predators are found, and in what numbers?
-A new project-funded study published in Pest
+Ground beetles (carabids) and rove beetles (staphylinids) are among the most important natural pest control agents in European arable farming.
+They prey on pollen beetle larvae and other crop pests.
+But what determines where these predators are found and in what numbers?
+A new project-funded study published in Pes

 Apr 13